50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 6. Ceremonial Honor

 Ceremonial events like these offer one-of-a-kind experiences that can be highly desired items to auction off at your next silent auction if you can partner with community organizations that will offer these experiences.
-Just the fact that people don’t get to do these activities every day (or at any time in their lives) makes them eye-catching offerings.
+Just the fact that people don’t get to do these activities every day (or at any time in their lives) makes them eye-catching offerings for fundraising auctions of all kinds.

 7. Classic Memorabilia

-Odds are you’ve held a few garage or rummage sales to raise money at some of your other nonprofit events.
+Odds are you’ve held a few garage or rummage sales to raise money at some of your other nonprofit events or fundraising auctions.
 If so, you’ve probably seen some unusual and potentially valuable items show up during these fundraisers.
 From autographed movie posters to vintage music instruments to rare first-edition books, people regularly (and often unknowingly) donate some real treasures.
+Consider putting together a basket for your guests!

 8. Frequent Flyer Miles

-Did you know you can transfer the frequent flyer miles you’ve collected to someone else?
-If you can’t use these miles for yourself, this is a nice way to ensure your frequent flyer miles are being enjoyed before they expire.
-As such, frequent flyer miles make an attractive auction item that can be donated by your staff, volunteers, or supporters.
+Did you know you can transfer the frequent flier miles you’ve collected to someone else?
+If you can’t use these miles for yourself, this is a nice way to ensure your frequent flier miles are being enjoyed before they expire.
+As such, frequent flier miles make an attractive silent auction item that can be donated by your staff, volunteers, or supporters.

-Bear in mind that there are fees associated with transferring or gifting frequent flyer miles which should be taken into account before you request someone donate their miles.
-Nevertheless, many bidders hoping to do some traveling will appreciate being able to purchase some frequent flyer miles and lighten their travel bill.
+Bear in mind that there are fees associated with transferring or giving frequent flier miles which should be taken into account before you request someone donate their miles.
+Nevertheless, many bidders hoping to do some traveling will appreciate being able to purchase some frequent flier miles and lighten their travel bill.

 9. Event Tickets

 Offering tickets to sports events, Broadway shows, and concerts will definitely catch the attention of bidders.
-And these tickets can be acquired for free if you reach out to local venues in advance and request some donated tickets in exchange for a sponsorship promotion on your website.
+And these ticket items can be acquired for free if you reach out to local venues in advance and request some donated tickets in exchange for a sponsorship promotion on your website.
+Just make sure to tell them it will be for one of your auctions!

-You may also be able to offer tickets to your own upcoming events.
+You may also be able to offer tickets to your own upcoming events in town.
 For instance, if you’re planning on hosting a live or virtual concert at a future fundraiser, you can simply offer a pair of tickets to the show at your current silent auction.
 This is a great way to generate future buzz, particularly if these concerts and events sell out quickly.

 10. Birthday Party Packages

 Your event team is clearly skilled at hosting popular activities that get people excited.
-Why not offer their talents for other events — like birthday parties?
-Offering a party package in your silent auction can be a great way to bring in bidders who need help creating a memorable birthday.
+Why not procure their talents for other events — like birthday parties?
+Offering a party package as one of your silent auction items can be a great way to bring in bidders who need help creating a memorable birthday.

 11. Childcare Services